jperkin/notes/gcc-cpp-stdc/README.md

 #### Define _STDC_C99 / _STDC_C11 directly

 Rather than defining `__STDC_VERSION__`, define `_STDC_C99` and `_STDC_C11`
 directly.
-While this is frowned upon in the system headers as they are tagged as internal, it feels reasonable to do this in the compiler in a similar manner to how Sun Studio defined `__C99FEATURES__`, and it shouldn't affect third-party software.
+While this is frowned upon in the system headers as they are marked as internal, it feels reasonable to do this in the compiler in a similar manner to how Sun Studio defined `__C99FEATURES__`, and it shouldn't affect third-party software.